Hangton-Code/threads-clone/README.md

 # Introduction

-This is clone application of Meta's new-released [Threads](https://www.threads.net/).
+This is a clone application of Meta's new-released [Threads](https://www.threads.net/).

 # Environment Variables